ashisharya65/Learn-Bicep/1. Beginners/Module1/AzureResourceManager.md

 ### Control Plane

-When you send a request from any of the Azure tools, APIs, or SDKs, Resource Manager receives, authenticates, and authorizes the request.
+- When you send a request from any of the Azure tools, APIs, or SDKs, Resource Manager receives, authenticates, and authorizes the request.
 Then, it sends the request to the Azure resource provider, which takes the requested action.
 Because all requests are handled through the same API, you see consistent results and capabilities in all the different tools that are available in Azure.

 The following image shows the role Resource Manager plays in handling Azure requests:

 <img src="https://docs.microsoft.com/en-us/learn/modules/includes/media/azure-resource-manager.png" alt="Resrouce Manager" style="text-align:center: 10px;" />

-All control plane operation requests are sent to a Resource Manager URL.
+- All control plane operation requests are sent to a Resource Manager URL.
 For example, the create or update operation for virtual machines is a control plane operation.
 Here's the request URL for this operation:

     PUT https://management.azure.com/subscriptions/<subscriptionId>/resourceGroups/<resourceGroupName>/providers/Microsoft.Compute/virtualMachines/{virtualMachineName}?api-version=2020-12-01

+- The control plane understands which resources need to be created and which resources already exist.
+Resource Manager understands the difference between these requests and won't create identical resources or delete existing resources, although there are ways to override this behavior.